lunchbag/hugo-blog/content/posts/new-beginnings.md

 It wasn't until everything went down that I realized how intertwined my work and life are.
 In many ways, this seems like a bad thing.
 If you don't have a work-life balance, the assumption is you never know when to stop working and you don't take time to enjoy life.

-But there's a different interpretation with solopreneurship (that is, entrepreneurship as a solo venture).
+But there's a different interpretation with solopreneurship.
 At least for me, solopreneurship is a good fit because I _want_ "work" to be a part of my life.
 It's one of my hobbies and something I choose to do because I derive a lot of satisfaction from it and I find meaningful purpose in it.
 Working on Lunch Money, that is, developing new features, fixing bugs and interacting with users, was my major source of joy during the pandemic.

 So when my personal life took an unexpected sharp turn, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._